flexport/flexport-earth/README.md

     `git remote add fork https://github.com/<your-username-here>/flexport-earth.git`

-# Set up a new environment
+# Set up a new Azure subscription

-    .\setup-subscription.ps1
+Provision an Azure subscription for Earth deployments.
+This only needs to be executed once against a subscription.

+    .\provision-azure-subscription.ps1

 # Destroy an environment

-    .\destroy-environment.ps1
+    .\deprovision-azure-subscription.ps1